Meizhou Guangdong, China Travel Guide

 Immerse yourself in Meizhou's distinctive charm.

-Visit Hakka Public garden and the Meizhou Hakka Museum for a thorough exploration of local heritage.
+Visit Hakka Public green space and the Meizhou Hakka Museum of a thorough exploration of local heritage.

 Explore the unique Weilongwu and Tulou structures, symbols of Hakka society.